UbiquityRobotics/demos/magni_lidar/README.md

 ## Running gmapping once the mapmaker launch file is running
     rosrun gmapping slam_gmapping scan:=scan

-## Back on The LapTop you can run RViz To Watch Map Building
+## Run RViz Back on The LapTop To Watch Map Building

 This will require RViz to have a configureation (we hope to supply later in this repository) that will allow you to see the map and laser scan.

+TO BE SUPPLIED:  I NEED TO SUPPLY A config file here!
+But assuming it exists ...

+    rosrun rviz rviz

+##  Drive Around To Create A Suitable Map

+Might be best to have a Joystick but if not you have to ssh to the robot and use 'twist' to drive around.
-You would then drive around the area with the optional Logitech F710 joystick or 'twist' command below
+You would then drive around the area with the optional Logitech F710 joystick or 'twist' command below but perhaps start
     rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-## Drive Around To Complete A Map

-Use the robot joystick if you have it or use this twist command to drive around and as you do so the map will be building more date and you would see it on RVIZ
+As the robot drives. you will be building more date for the map and you would see it on RVIZ

 ## SAVE THE MAP!
 After your map looks ok you MUST SAVE THE MAP or your map is lost on stopping gmapping!
 Here is the command to save the map